Codexterribilis/garrula/README.md

 "Installation & dependencies required":
 1. Install Tensorflow from https://www.tensorflow.org/versions/r0.12/get_started/os_setup.html
-    according to the system requirement(CPU version or GPU verison).
+    according to the system requirement(CPU version or GPU version).
-2. Install the following dependencies: python 2.7 tensorflow (tested with v0.11.0) numpy(package for scientific computing with python) CUDA (for using gpu, see TensorFlow installation page for more details) cuDNN(a GPU-accelerated library of primitives for deep neural networks) nltk (natural language toolkit for tokenizing the sentences) tqdm(Loops with a visual progress-meter.)
+2. Install the following dependencies: python 2.7 tensorflow (tested with v0.11.0) numpy(package for scientific computing with python) CUDA (for using GPU, see TensorFlow installation page for more details) cuDNN(a GPU-accelerated library of primitives for deep neural networks) nltk (natural language toolkit for tokenizing the sentences) tqdm(Loops with a visual progress-meter.)